ontodev/cogs/README.md

 ### `apply`

-Running `apply` applies the details of one or more [standardized problems tables](#standardized-problems-tables) to the spreadsheet as cell formatting and notes.
+Running `apply` applies the details of one or more [standardized problems tables](#standardized-problems-tables) or [data validation tables](#data-validation-tables) to the spreadsheet as cell formatting and notes.

 ```
-cogs apply [problems1.tsv problems2.tsv ...]
+cogs apply [table1.tsv table2.tsv ...]
 ```

+#### Standardized Problems Tables

+Standardized problems tables provide a standard table output that can be converted into formatting and notes in the spreadsheet using `apply`.
+As long as the table follows the format described below, any type of problem can be applied to the sheets.
+One example is the errors from [ROBOT template](http://robot.obolibrary.org/template).

+These tables are applied to the sheets as formats and notes.
 The three levels of problems will be formatted with a black border and the following backgrounds:
 * **error**: light red background
 * **warn/warning**: light yellow background
 * **info**: light blue background

 The notes and formats will be added to any existing, but will take priority over the existing notes and formats.

-Running `apply` again will remove any "applied" formats and notes from the last time `apply` was run and add new details from the current problems table(s).
-To erase all "applied" formats and notes, run `cogs apply` with no additional arguments.
-Existing formats and notes added by the user will not be removed.

-#### Standardized Problems Tables

-Standardized problems tables provide a standard table output that can be converted into formatting and notes in the spreadsheet using `apply`.
-As long as the table follows the format described below, any type of problem can be applied to the sheets.
-One example is the errors from [ROBOT template](http://robot.obolibrary.org/template).

 These tables must have the following headers:
 * **ID**: local numeric identifier starting at 1 and counting up